 The plain and simple truth is that a shipping container is designed to be stacked and have pretty much zero horizontal external pressure.
 Burying it will add a LOT of side pressure, especially if you’re in a rain-prone environment or have certain soils.
 They’re just not built for that.
 Might as well just build a frame and fill it with cement in the walls for a lot cheaper.

-If you’re gonna use a shipping container bunker as a living container, realize that it’s most likely made out of Corten Steel.
+If you’re gonna use a shipping container bunker as an underground shelter, realize that it’s most likely made out of Corten Steel.
 Pretty decent stuff as long as it doesn’t get scratched and dented.
 If it does, it’ll start rusting through.
 Not a good thing if you’re 10 feet underground.
 They are pretty cheap and have their place in your plans if you’re smart.
-Here’s an example of one I found on Amazon for $2500:
+Here’s an example of one I found on Amazon for about $2500:

 As long as it’s sealed, you can make it useable if you spend some time reinforcing the walls, depending on the soil and rainfall in the area.
 Just make sure that you don’t bury a 9-ish foot container under 6 feet of earth in an area that has a water table 12 feet under the ground.
 If you want to see some common specifications of shipping containers, check out this wikipedia article.

-So what should you do if you really want an underground home using these metal boxes?
+So what should you do if you find shipping containers for sale and really want an underground bunker using these metal boxes?

 Think it through.
 Have someone come take a look at your plans before you commit.
 Don’t be an idiot.
 A shipping container is a great starting point for an above-ground shelter or if you’re planning on adding a supporting structure to it (provided you’ve figured out all the tactics of being stuck in a hole in the ground with people who might want to get you out).
 It just might not be the cheapest way to go if you’re planning on burying it.